-- Instantaneous: Potential that is unconstrained by stock turnover in existing buildings in any given year.
-This is the theoretical maximum savings possible from converting all equipment that is at or below code or standard practice (where applicable and documented) to the highest level of efficiency within a technology group. - Annualized: Potential that is constrained by stock turnover in existing buildings in any given year.
+• Instantaneous: Potential that is unconstrained by stock turnover in existing buildings in any given year.6 This is the theoretical maximum savings possible from converting all equipment that is at or below code or standard practice (where applicable and documented) to the highest level of efficiency within a technology group.

+Annualized: Potential that is constrained by stock turnover in existing buildings in any given year.
 This is the theoretical maximum savings possible from converting all equipment that is at or below code or standard practice (where applicable and documented) to the highest level of efficiency within a technology group upon burnout of the baseline technology.
 Error!
 Reference source not found.
+The calculation of technical potential differs depending on the assumed measure replacement type, since technical potential is calculated on a per measure basis and includes estimates of savings per unit, measure density (e.g., quantity of measures per home), and total building stock in each service territory.
+Guidehouse will work with the CPUC and other relevant stakeholders to define replacement types suitable for including in the potential study.
+The replacement types considered in the 2021 PG study are described below.

-&lt;sup>6 Includes buildings newly constructed in that same year
+6 Includes buildings newly constructed in that same year